alen-z/compucorp-civicrm-challenge/README.md

 # Docker
 Some of the possible improvements:
 * Unable to change only NGINX config with Docker commands w/o re-deploying complete application.
-* Automate Amazon S3 bachup using three variables: bucket name, Access Key ID and Secret
+* Automate Amazon S3 backup using three variables: bucket name, access key ID and secret

 # AWS
 Amazon S3 bucket is in US East (N. Virginia) to use Drupal Backup and Migrate Amazon S3 feature.